ballerine-io/ballerine/.changeset/strange-worms-punch.md

 '@ballerine/common': patch
 ---

-added functionality of replacing null with unfined
+added functionality of replacing null with undefined